lowcodeunit/public-web-docs/docs/devs/alerts/logic-apps.md

 ## Overview of Steps

 Here's an overview of the entire Logic App with the steps collapsed.
-The Logic App calls the IoT Ensemble warm query every 12 hours and checks if the Temperature of any of the results is greater than 90.
+The Logic App calls the Low Code Unit warm query every 12 hours and checks if the Temperature of any of the results is greater than 90.
 If so, it sends an email alert.

 ![Completed Steps](/img/screenshots/alerts/completed-steps.png)